alifwahid/alifwahid.github.io/_posts/2018-08-07-time-lost-time-done-time-wasted-and-time-killed.md

 [taleblink]: http://www.fooledbyrandomness.com/

-The difficulty in evaluating the opportunity cost of limited time (as a resource) is that the value derived is uncertain.
+The difficulty in evaluating the opportunity cost of your time (as a limited resource) is that the value derived is uncertain.
 Whenever you attempt to be rational, you have to make questionable assumptions about the utility of your limited time spent doing something else.
 At that point, it's tricky to track